wandb/docs/docs/guides/sweeps/intro.md

 Depending on your use case, explore the following resources to get started with W&B Sweeps:

-* If this is your first time using W&B Sweeps, we recommend you go through the [Sweeps Colab notebook](https://colab.research.google.com/github/wandb/examples/blob/master/colabs/pytorch/Organizing_Hyperparameter_Sweeps_in_PyTorch_with_W%26B.ipynb).
 * Read through the [sweeps walkthrough](./walkthrough.md) for a step-by-step outline of the W&B Python SDK commands to use to define a sweep configuration, initialize a sweep, and start a sweep.
 * Explore this chapter to learn how to:
   * [Add W&B to your code](./add-w-and-b-to-your-code.md)